network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 sequential uplink and downlink tests would only yield half the data.
 The RPM Test specifies parallel, concurrent measurements.

-However, a number caveats come with measuring in parallel:
+However, a number of caveats come with measuring in parallel:

 - Half-duplex links may not permit simultaneous uplink and downlink traffic.
 This means the test might not saturate both directions at once.